 Skip to main content

-An interaction is a pause in execution where the browser agent needs input from your user to continue.
+An interaction is a pause in execution where the agent needs input from your user to continue.
 This happens when a source requires MFA codes, security questions, account selection, or any other verification that the agent can’t resolve on its own.
-Interactions can occur during two operations:
+Interactions occur during task execution when the source prompts for verification mid-run.
+Deck pauses the agent, tells you what it needs, and waits for you to submit the answer.

 Interaction flow